fennel-ai/client/docs/pages/api-reference/aggregations/count.md

 </Expandable>

 <Expandable title="Unique counts without approx">
-As of right now, it's a sync error to try to compute unique count without setting `approx` to True.
+As of right now, it's a commit error to try to compute unique count without setting `approx` to True.
 </Expandable>